 Chase Sapphire Preferred® Card: You earn up to 75,000 bonus points per year by referring friends for the same card.
 This is the equivalent of $750 in statement credit or $937.50 toward travel.

 Having said that, there are also several Chase business cards with bonus offers worth at least $500.

 For the card offers, note that the points or cash back may not show up in your account until 6 to 8 weeks after you meet the spending requirement.
-With the checking and savings bonuses, your cash will be deposited within 10 business days after qualifying.
+With the Refer-A-Friend bonuses, either your cash back or bonus points will be deposited withing 8 weeks after each new cardmember's account approval.

-To have decent Chase Sapphire Reserve approval odds, applicants need a credit score of 750 or higher, which is considered excellent credit.
+Your Chase Sapphire Reserve approval odds are decent if you have a credit score of 750 or higher, which is considered excellent credit.
 Chase doesn’t publicly disclose their exact approval criteria.
 But they will definitely look at income level and current debt load as well as credit history.